DavidTortajadaLatorre/DIE-Project/Project2.md

 **Fourth Idea: Dropout rate.**

-Now, we are proposing a grid search experiment with dropout rates (0.1, 0.2, 0.5) to determine the optimal setting for our dataset.
+Now, we are proposing a grid search experiment with dropout rates (0.1, 0.2, 0.5...) to determine the optimal setting for our dataset.

 Dropout: 0.1 --- Accuracy: 82% (Original/Default)

-Dropout: 0.1 --- Accuracy: 86%
+Dropout: 0.2 --- Accuracy: 86%

-Dropout: 0.1 --- Accuracy: 84%
+Dropout: 0.5 --- Accuracy: 84%

 Dropout: 0.6 --- Accuracy: 78%

+This rate can be adjusted to reduce overfitting.
+0.2 would be ideal.

 **Fifth Aim: More training cycles**